Since 12 February 2019 the official name is “Republic of North Macedonia”

-Germany maintains a lively exchange with the FYR of Macedonia both bilaterally and multilaterally.
+Germany maintains a lively exchange with North Macedonia both bilaterally and multilaterally.
 There are numerous cooperation programmes and projects being implemented with the Government of the FYR of Macedonia and the country’s civil society, – for example through the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), the German Foundation for International Legal Cooperation (IRZ) and the Civil Peace Service (CPS).
 The Konrad-Adenauer-Stiftung and the Friedrich-Ebert-Stiftung both have offices in Skopje.

 For many years, there have been lively town twinning arrangements between the capital of the FYR of Macedonia, Skopje, and the German cities of Nuremberg and Dresden.